-- 1 ACSC 390 recommended - 2 Any 300-level FIN course - 3 Students should begin taking the calculus sequence in order based on their placement.
-Students who place into MATH 122 TRIGONOMETRY AND PRECALCULUS, MATH 231 CALCULUS I MATH 232 CALCULUS II, or MATH 233 CALCULUS III should begin in that course in their first semester, taking subsequent courses each following semester until this sequence is complete.
-Students who need extra support in MATH 121 COLLEGE ALGEBRA should also register for the co-requisite MATH 021 ALGEBRAIC FOUNDATIONS course. - One Natural Science course must be a lab course. - 5 Students must take a professional exam, ideally in the end of their junior year.
+Students should begin taking the calculus sequence in order based on their placement.
+Students who place into MATH 122 TRIGONOMETRY AND PRECALCULUS, MATH 231 CALCULUS I, MATH 232 CALCULUS II, or MATH 233 CALCULUS III should begin in that course in their first semester, taking subsequent courses each following semester until this sequence is complete.
+Students who need additional support in MATH 121 COLLEGE ALGEBRA should register for the co-requisite MATH 021 ALGEBRAIC FOUNDATIONS.